ADORSYS-GIS/keycloak-oid4vp-plugin/UNPORTED_CHANGES.md

 ## Certificate generation with SAN for Lissi wallet

-0c211765d0 (HEAD -> datev-develop-decoy-v2, origin/datev-develop-decoy-v2) Final file updates - oidc chaining and certificate generation
+0c211765d0 (HEAD -> datev-develop-decoy-v2, origin/datev-develop-decoy-v2) Final file updates - oidc chaining and
+certificate generation

 ## OIDC chaining support

-0c211765d0 (HEAD -> datev-develop-decoy-v2, origin/datev-develop-decoy-v2) Final file updates - oidc chaining and certificate generation
+0c211765d0 (HEAD -> datev-develop-decoy-v2, origin/datev-develop-decoy-v2) Final file updates - oidc chaining and
+certificate generation

+# Consequential changes as we ported code to this plugin version

+- The realm migration logic was moved to `OID4VPUserAuthEndpointFactory`.
+- Client scheme was hardcoded for compatibility with the Lissi wallet, because aud claim pattern matching is not yet available in base Keycloak.